Margot Elsbeth Fassler

-Margot Elsbeth Fassler is an American music and Christianity historian, currently the Keough-Hesburgh Professor Professor of Music History and Liturgy at University of Notre Dame.
+Margot Elsbeth Fassler is an American music and Christianity historian, currently the Keough-Hesburgh Professor of Music History and Liturgy at University of Notre Dame.

 Education

 She completed her PhD at Cornell University.

 Career

 She is currently the Keough-Hesburgh Professor of Music History and Liturgy, University of Notre Dame.

 Awards and honours

 She is a member of the North American Academy of Liturgy, a former President of the Medieval Academy of America, a fellow of the American Academy of Arts and Sciences, and an Honorary Member of the American Musicological Society.